 New and updated information will be posted regularly on the On the Table website.
-You can also follow us on Facebook and Instagram.
-Additionally, you can send us an e-mail at email@example.com to have one of our team members contact you with more information.
+You can also join the Facebook group and follow us on Instagram.
+Additionally, you can send us an e-mail at OnTheTableChatt@cfcv.com to have one of our team members contact you with more information.

 Simply visit the Register page to register your event.